Access to Course Materials

-- Many Library databases allow users to create a direct connection (known variously as a durable link, persistent link, DURL, or PURL) to the reading in one of the libraries' subscription databases, and place that link in your Blackboard course.
-See IRT's help pages for more on using Blackboard.
+- Many Library databases allow users to create a direct connection (known variously as a durable link, persistent link, DURL, or PURL) to the reading in one of the libraries' subscription databases, and place that link in your Canvas course.
+See ITS's help pages for more on using Canvas.

 Course Reserves is a Library service which manages physical and electronic readings for faculty courses.
-Course Reserves staff may create an electronic file which is searchable and accessible from the CLICnet catalog.
+Course Reserves staff may create an electronic file which is searchable and accessible from the CLICsearch catalog.

 Note: this electronic reserve copy will be subject to "Fair Use" provisions of the U.S. Copyright Act, 17 U.S.C.
 Section 107.

 - Considering factor number two of the provisions, fair use favors the use of works of a factual nature more than the use of creative, artistic works.